Trade directory · Detroit metro · Michigan

 Inspection Schedule

-Electrical and plumbing work requires inspection within 24 hours of completion.
-Structural work inspected at rough-in and final stages.
-Schedule inspections minimum 24 hours in advance through Detroit BSEED.
+Electrical and plumbing work requires inspections within 24 hours of completion.
+Structural work requires rough and final inspections.
+Inspector scheduling through Detroit BSEED typically 2-3 business days advance notice required.

 §4